 The ECQB is based on the detailed theoretical knowledge (TK) syllabus and LOs published in AMC/GM to Part-FCL.
 For the ATPL (Airline Transport Pilot Licence), MPL (Multi-Crew Pilot Licence), CPL (Commercial Pilot Licence) and IR (Instrument Rating), the detailed TK syllabus with relevant LOs were published in 2016 (AMC/GM to Part-FCL – Amendment 2, ED Decision 2016/008/R).
 This includes the LOs relevant to performance-based navigation as introduced in subject 062 Radio Navigation.
 The LOs for the CBIR (Competency-Based IR) and EIR (En-route IR) were published in 2014 (AMC/GM to Part-FCL – Amendment 1, ED Decision 2014/022/R).

-However, the Agency is transitioning the ECQB to align with the amended syllabus and LOs as published in Amendments 4 and 6 to AMC/GM to Part-FCL (ED Decision 2018/001/R and ED Decision 2018/011/R).
+However, the Agency is transitioning the ECQB to align with the amended syllabus and LOs as published in Amendments 4, 6 and 8 to AMC/GM to Part-FCL (ED Decision 2018/001/R, ED Decision 2018/011/R and ED Decision 2019/017/R).
 The Agency plans to deliver to the EASA Member States an ECQB fully aligned to that syllabus in December 2019, enabling examinations based on that syllabus to be delivered from 2020.
 Recognising that stakeholders need time to adapt training courses, approvals and examination procedures, the transition period extends to 31/01/2022.
-From that date onwards, all examinations should be based on the latest release of the ECQB that aligns to the syllabus and LOs as published in Amendments 4 and 6 to AMC/GM to Part-FCL.
+From that date onwards, all examinations should be based on the latest release of the ECQB that aligns to the syllabus and LOs as published in Amendments 4, 6 and 8 to AMC/GM to Part-FCL.

 To support the Agency in transitioning the ECQB to align with the syllabus and LOs published in 2018, a TK Syllabus Comparison Document comparing the earlier published syllabi and LOs with these new ones has been prepared.
 It is also made available to stakeholders: please refer to 'DOWNLOADS' below.